beakdoctor/patterns/content/posts/chapter1.md

 ## Pattern 4 - collections

 Let's take a look at how the simplification rules are defined.
-Within the `rules` folder the rules are divided by the type into different files, each containing a defrules form.
+Within the `rules` folder the rules are divided by type into different files, each containing a defrules form.
 Defrules is a macro defined within the project.
-Def* macros are certainly very common in the Lisp world, but before looking at how they are defined, let's see what we can learn from the predefined rules.
+Def* macros are certainly very common in the Lisp world, but before looking at how it's defined, let's see what we can learn from the predefined rules.

 Here are some rules for collections: